Due to the large number of additional system dependencies, DSS R integration is not installed by default.

 Retrieve the standalone download script

 dataiku-dss-VERSION/scripts/install/download-R-packages.shand transport it to the system which you will use for download.
-This system should run Linux or macOS, and should have Internet connection, directly or through a proxy.
+This system should run Linux or macOS, should have R installed, and should have Internet connection, directly or through a proxy.

 On this download system, run the download script as follows:

 DIRis a temporary directory which will hold the downloaded packages.